The challenge of measuring what truly matters: why I practice social planning

 A personal backstory

-I have a vivid memory from our to Nepal in 2011.
+I have a vivid memory of our trip to Nepal in 2011.
 In the photo my dad took (shown below), I’m at the front, trying to play a simple hoop and stick game that the local children played, with my brother and my dad behind me.
-We wandered alongside them, laughing and trying to master the technique.
+We wandered alongside them, laughing, and trying to master the technique.
 I was hopeless—unable to get more than a couple of steps with the hoop before it tumbled to the ground.
 They, on the other hand, kept it rolling with ease, barely glancing at it, chatting away and clearly enjoying themselves, bemused at our hopeless lack of coordination, I'm sure!

 Photo of the game we played in the mountain villages of Nepal, 2011 [Photo credit: Stephen Codrington]